justin999/gitap/README.md

 - Using Imgur API, the api has limit to number of images to upload daily.
 The app can't be work after the api limitation.
 I accept all the suggestion of using other image uploader services.
 Tell me by issue.
     **Other sevices for uploading images**
       - Dropbox: It has an api to produce an url to share images, however, the url expires in 4 hours after it produced.
-Therefore, it can't be met the requirement.
+Therefore, it can't meet the requirement.
       - GitHub: On the web browser, images can't be uploaded in issue editor page.
 However, no API is opened for this task.
       - Google Drive, Google Photo, iCloud: No API is available for the requirement.
-      - AWS S3: It can be most flexible and meet the requirement.
-However, it cost too much if many users use Gitap.
+      - AWS S3: It could be the most flexible and meet the requirement.
+However, it costs too much if many users use Gitap.
 This choice would be the best if this app can sustainably raise money.

 ## Requirements